We use cookies on this site to enhance your experience.

 If you’re looking for a restaurant within walking distance of campus (approximately 10-20 minutes one way), check out the following places:

-My personal favourite thing to do when exploring a new city is definitely checking out the unique or even comforting food options!
+My personal favorite thing to do when exploring a new city is definitely checking out the unique or even comforting food options!
 From exploring new cultures or trying out new locations of my beloved home city restaurants, there’s certainly something for everyone.
 These locations are definitely amongst the top rankings in my books, and definitely have amazing food and are well worth the walk (or bus ride).

 If you don’t like any of the above options, you can always hop on a bus and try some other restaurants/cafés, such as the following:

 And of course, there are many places to eat on campus, some of which accept meal plan flex dollars.
-If you can’t pay with your meal plan flex dollars on campus at a spot you’d like to eat at, you can always use your OneCard convenience dollars instead.
+If you can’t pay with your meal plan flex dollars at a spot you’d like to eat at, you can always use your OneCard convenience dollars instead.

 Stay Golden,